Kurento/kurento-room/README.md

   * `kurento-room-demo-test` - integration and functionality tests for the demo application.

-There is extensive documentation on each of these components together with a tutorial based on the Room demo.
-This documentation can be easily generated in HTML format from the [kurento-room-doc](./kurento-room-doc/README.md) project.
+There is extensive [documentation][doc-kurento-room] on each of these components together with a tutorial based on the Room demo.
+These docs are generated from a separate [Kurento project][GitHub Doc Kurento Room].

 Dependencies
 ------------